MaterSim/AtomisticSimulation/README.md

 $$

-To acheive this, the idea is to sample velocities from a normal (Gaussian) distribution, where the standard deviation is related to the temperature and the mass of the particles.
+To achieve this, the idea is to sample velocities from a normal (Gaussian) distribution, where the standard deviation is related to the temperature and the mass of the particles.

 ```python
 import numpy as np